xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

       - Execute verification snippets in the **Verification** tab of the GET request.

       > Notes:
-      > * If you change the user information in the **Variables** tab of the test case, make sure to change the verification snippets in the **Verification** tab of the POST and GET request accordingly for successful verification.
+      > * If you change the user information in the **Variables** tab of the test case, make sure to change the verification snippets in the **Verification** tab of the POST and GET requests accordingly for successful verification.
 For example, if you change the user's age to `10`, then make sure to change the verification of the `age` element to `10`.
       >
       > <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/api-sample-prj/KS-API-Matching-value-for-verification.png" width="100%" alt="A successful verification">